reubenmc/jtcohen6.github.io/about.md

 [(b)](https://twitter.com/HillaryClinton) Wife, mom, grandma, women+kids advocate, FLOTUS, Senator, SecState, hair icon, pantsuit aficionado, 2016 presidential candidate.

-(c) Third-year student of Classics and Statistics at the University of Pennsylvania.
+[(c)](https://www.phf.upenn.edu/fellows/jeremy-t-cohen) Third-year student of Classics and Statistics at the University of Pennsylvania.

-(d) Omnia et/aut nulla ex supra.
+[(d)](http://www.thelatinlibrary.com/caesar/gall1.shtml) Omnia et/aut nullum ex supra.

+_Remember: check your work in the back of the book!_

+...

+Okay, enough joking around.
+This website is proudly powered by [Jekyll](https://jekyllrb.com/) and [GitHub Pages](https://pages.github.com/).
+Font family is [Alegreya](https://www.google.com/fonts/specimen/Alegreya), designed by Juan Pablo del Peral for Huerta Tipográfica.

+If you're really curious to know more about me, use the [contact form](/contact/)!
+Nothing can beat an in-person meeting, but I'd rather you draw conclusions on the basis of my email etiquette, rather than HTML wow-factor.

+Until then,<br>
+_Jeremy_

 <div align="right" class="footer-license">
   <a rel="license" href="http://creativecommons.org/licenses/by-sa/4.0/">